Above cover photo credit: Mikhael Chai — thanks for that unplanned shot of me standing on the top of Nauru!

 After a 10 minute walk around the lagoon, we drove off for some cave spelunking.
 We first stopped by a mosquito-infested cavern in the Anibare area, where a tribe of 500 villagers were massacred many years ago.

-Be careful crawling in — you’ll have crouch down pretty low to see where it leads.
+Be careful crawling in — you’ll have crouch down pretty low to see where it leads as you’re getting eaten alive by the plenty of mosquitoes breeding here.

 After about 20 minutes here we drove towards to the airport to check out Moqua Well, a secret cave that once served as the country’s primary source of fresh drinking water during the Japanese occupation.